 - Is unable to run under its own power

-- Is wrecked or partially wrecked or dismantled; or is inoperable and has remained inoperable more than 48 consecutive hours on private property, or is inoperable and has remained inoperable for 30 consecutive days on public right-of-way
+- Is wrecked or partially wrecked or dismantled, or is inoperable and has remained inoperable more than 48 consecutive hours on private property, or is inoperable and has remained inoperable for 30 consecutive days on a public right-of-way

 - Located any place visible from a public place or public right-of-way

 - Is detrimental to the safety and welfare of the general public, tending to reduce the value of private property, to invite vandalism, to create fire hazards and to damage the economic welfare of the City